 Friday Finds

-Wednesday’s Child: Kendra
+Wednesday’s Child: Whitney

 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Jen Farhat.
-A few years ago I read a post by one of my favorite bloggers, Erin Shea, who was talking about her struggles with infertility.
-At the end of the piece, she said this after . . .
+Today’s guest post is by Samantha.
+What I want you to know about being a stepmom is that not all of us make our stepchildren scrub our stone floors.
+(Mainly because I don't have stone . . .

 - Newer Posts